Low Pressure Mains Program

 Where are we upgrading gas mains?

-Over the next 12 months, we’ll be replacing 74kms of older cast iron, PVC and galvanised low-pressure mains with new high-pressure polyethylene pipes (poly pipes).
+Over the next 12 months, we’ll be replacing dozens of kilometres of older cast iron, PVC and galvanised low-pressure mains with new high-pressure polyethylene pipes (poly pipes).

-From June 2024, our crews will be working in:
+From winter 2024, our crews will be replacing mains in:

 Why are we doing this?